JdeRobot/RL-Studio/rl_studio/README.md

 > need extend the rl-studio.py to listen for inputs in a port and execute the loaded brain/algorithm to provide
 > outputs in the desired way.

-More info about how to config and launch any task, please go to [agents](agents/README.md) section.
+More info about how to config and launch any task, please go to [agents](agents/README.md) se